 Enterprise is the only one who can stop the meaningless war and bring peace.
 It is up to her and her comrades to come up with a solution think of a way to save humanity.

 6) Aria: The Scarlet Ammo –

 Aria: The Scarlet Ammo is another anime with Yuri undertones.
 Fans can check out this LGBTQ series on Hulu.
 This anime revolves around Kinji, who possesses some special abilities.

-He is a Butei who goes to a special school that hones people like him to become the best detectives to fight the rising crime rate of Japan.
+He is a Butei who goes to a special school that hones people like him to become the best detectives to fight to stop the bad peoples in Japan.